sahaarnav3/DSC-movielanding/Readme.md

-Okay, so open the website in chrome it looks best.
+Okay, so please open the website in chrome it looks best.